 Troll Hard: The Tom Bakk and Ann Rest Story

-So there’s a bit of a kerfuffle going on right now between Senate DFLers and all other DFLers concerning the raising on the minimum wage.
+There’s a bit of a kerfuffle going on right now between Senate DFLers and all other DFLers concerning the raising on the minimum wage.
 Maybe you’ve heard about this?

 If not, I’ll recap the story, broad brush stroke style.
 Last year the minimum wage did not get increased despite the desires of many people, some of those people even being members of the DFL legislative leadership.
-So people who actually have control over such things.
+So people who actually had control over such things.
 This was a major failure, the major failure, of an otherwise successful legislative session.
 But not to worry, the issue would be swiftly resolved in the next legislative session and the state would be a better place.

 This current legislative session is that next legislative session during which the minimum wage issue was supposed to get dealt with.
 It has not yet gotten dealt with.
 In fact, rather than being dealt with, the issue of the minimum wage has caused a considerable amount of acrimony among DFLers in the two chambers.

 Last year the major sticking point, seemingly, was the amount of money to raise the minimum wage to; the Senate wanted $7.75 and the House wanted $9.50.
 This year they both agree on the “amount of money to raise the minimum wage to” part of the equation, it will be raised to $9.50.
-But there is now another thing that they don’t agree on, they don’t agree that the number should stay $9.50.
+But there is now another thing that they don’t agree on, they don’t agree that the number should stay at $9.50.

 You see, the House wants to take the route of indexing the minimum wage to inflation while the Senate just wants to leave it at $9.50.
 Apparently the Senate thinks this whole fight over the minimum wage is super fun and wants to do it again and again and again.
 Good times.